Marjorie Main: Marriage

 Main married widower Stanley LeFevre Krebs, a psychologist and lecturer, on November 2, 1921.
 They met while she was performing on the Chautauqua circuit.
 Main accompanied Krebs on the lecture circuit, handling the details of their life on the road.
 They had no children together, and made their home in New York City.

 Main performed with touring companies and in New York theaters on a part-time basis throughout her marriage.
 She also began her Hollywood film career in 1931.
 Main considered this period "the happiest years of her life."
 She returned to a full-time acting career after Krebs died of cancer on September 26, 1935.

-The Krebses' marriage was a nontraditional one.
-By her accounts, the marriage was happy, but not particularly close.
-Main claimed to be "brokenhearted" following her husband's death, but also explained that his death was "like losing a good friend.
+Main claimed to be "brokenhearted" following her husband's death, but explained that losing him was "like losing a good friend.
 Like part of the family."

-Main's biographer, Michelle Vogel, quotes a later interview in which the actress related: "Dr. Krebs wasn't a very practical man.
+By Main's accounts, the couple were happy but not particularly close.
+Michelle Vogel, Main's biographer, quotes the actress in a later interview: "Dr. Krebs wasn't a very practical man.
 I didn't figure on having to run the show, I kinda tired of it after a few years.
 We pretty much went our own ways, but we was [sic] still in the eyes of the law, man and wife."

 Vogel also revealed that Main had a long-term relationship with actress Spring Byington.